alexdeplov/alexdeplov.github.io/content/posts/blog/2024/why-i-ditched-my-apple-watch-for-a-quartz-watch.md

 author = "Alexander Deplov"
 +++

 I have always been a HUGE Apple Watch fan.
-I used this device day and night, but at some point, after couple of yers usage, I realized that I don't like it anymore.
+I used this device day and night, but at some point, after couple of years usage, I realized that I don't like it anymore.
 The biggest issue was that the battery drained too fast, so I had to charge it three times a day.
 I should add that I was wearing it at night to see the time if I woke up in the middle of the night.

 In 2024, Apple introduced the Apple Watch Series 10, and my initial thought was to buy that new version.
 However, I was surprised to find out that it has the same battery capacity as my old Apple Watch SE 1st generation.